lswillms/Phase1-Final-Project/NOTES.md

 ### Step 2: Working on the Overview

-Create an app that allows you track and maintain self-care daily.
+Create an app that allows you to track and maintain self-care daily.
 Allows you to make sure to

 ### Step 3: List out all of the features